Maintaining Your Lone Worker Safety and OSHA Regulations

 Key OSHA regulations

 Not only do employers and companies have a moral obligation to protect their workers and employees, but they also have a legal one.
 For example, provisions 1915.84 address the hazards associated with employees working alone in shipyards.
 While this regulation may not be applicable to all industries, it remains crucial to consider the safety and well-being of solitary employees across all work environments.
-OSHA regulations regarding lone worker safety in shipyards are predominantly guided by two core standards:
+OSHA regulations regarding lone worker safety in shipyards are predominantly guided by two primary safety standards:

-OSHA 1915.84: Working alone.
+OSHA 1915.84: Working alone

 1915.84(a) Except as provided in § 1915.51(c)(3) of this part, whenever an employee is working alone, such as in a confined space or isolated location, the employer shall account for each employee:

-1915.84(a)(1) Throughout each work shift at regular intervals appropriate to the job assignment to ensure the employee’s safety and health; and
+Throughout each work shift at regular intervals appropriate to the job assignment to ensure the employee’s safety and health; and at the end of the job assignment or at the end of the work shift, whichever occurs first.

 1915.84(b) The employer shall account for each employee by sight or verbal communication; maintaining lone worker safety is an important employer responsibility to protect lone workers properly; organizational leadership must consider OSHA regulations, lone worker safety best practices, and employee needs and expectations.